RajatJangra2653/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

     ```

     > &#128161; This command may take a couple of minutes to complete.
 This command will output the warning message (*Tool 'cosmicworks' is already installed') if you have already installed the latest version of this tool in the past.

+1. Once the Installation is completed, make sure to close the **Visual Studio Code** and re-open it to perform the below command.

 1. Run cosmicworks to seed your Azure Cosmos DB account with the following command-line options: